redis-developer/redis-realtime/README.md

 ### Prerequisites
 - Requires npm v7 or above.
 - Ideal nodejs version v14.8
-- Redis running with RedisJSON Module.
+- Redis running with Redis JSON Module.
 You can use this [docker-compose.yml](./examples/realtime-be/docker-compose.yml)

 ### Run examples Locally